Connect with others who understand.

 How Are Nocturnal Seizures Diagnosed?

-If a neurologist suspects that you are having nocturnal seizures, they will typically perform a sleep study and an electroencephalogram.
+If a neurologist suspects that you are having nocturnal seizures, they will usually perform a video electroencephalogram (EEG) with polysomnography (a combined brain wave test and sleep study).
+This test combines a sleep study and an EEG.
 These tests help the doctor monitor your brain activity and detect any abnormalities.
-An MRI or CT scan may be necessary to pinpoint where in the brain the seizures are happening.
+An MRI scan may be needed to pinpoint where in the brain the seizures are happening.

 Treatment and Safety With Nocturnal Seizures